ellakoa/postcard-poem/content/posts/jumping-waves.md

   when the sea came it
   would appear to float then
-  watch it disappear under the waves and laugh out loud at our joke.
+  watch it disappear under the waves and laugh out loud at our silly joke.

   Not caring who saw so many daft folk
   Kids again that day on the beach